valentin-dlack/portfolio/README.md

-# Portfolio Template
+# Portfolio

-This is a simple template to help you build a portfolio website.
-It's still a work in progress but uses shadcn-ui for the UI.
+## Description

+This is a portfolio of my work.
+It includes a brief bio, a list of projects I have worked on, and a contact form.